 Raw feeding today is easy, economical, clean and safe with products such as ready-made complete raw meals.
 These complete and balanced meals provide all the benefits of a genuinely natural and species appropriate diet with the convenience expected of a professional food for pets.

-Registered Defra approved raw pet food companies, such as Natures Menu, follow strict EU guidelines where approval to produce raw pet foods are controlled by Defra and the AHVLA (animal health veterinary laboratory agency).
-These agencies only allows a company to legally provide prepared raw diets when all of the specific production rules are met for Salmonella and other bacteria.
+Registered Defra approved raw pet food companies follow strict EU guidelines where approval to produce raw pet foods are controlled by Defra and the AHVLA (animal health veterinary laboratory agency).
+These agencies only allow a company to legally provide prepared raw diets when all of the specific production rules are met for Salmonella and other bacteria.
 In other words, raw pet foods today are produced to high quality standards in the same way as any meat product.
 Clean production, new packaging, cool storage and quality controls are all demands on the EU regulation for the production of great raw meals for pets.

 Feeding raw needn't be difficult.